 I am often comfortable with my decisions but I research other methods of making them, to see if there is something I could incorporate to improve my process.
 I found a few books in the subjects of financial planning, personal well-being, and self-help that suggest a table with varying set ups.
 I will present a combination of techniques and discuss their advantages and disadvantages.

 The percent value comparison table can be used for a decision with 2 choices.
 The table requires you to input your goals or values and decide the relationship of the choice’s impact on each goal.

 To demonstrate; you create 3 columns and they can go in order of choice 1 – goal – choice 2, or goal – choice 1 – choice 2.
-Then you determine whether each choice respectively either provides a clear benefit over the other choice, a similar or unnoticeable difference of impact, or whether the choice has the superior desired impact over the other choice.
+Next, determine whether each choice respectively either provides a clear benefit over the other choice, a similar or unnoticeable difference of impact, or whether the choice has the superior desired impact over the other choice.
 You then award the choice a value of 0.75 to the choice that is better than the other which gets a 0.25, a 1 to a choice when it is superior to another which receives a 0.
 If neither has a more distinguishable impact you award both a 0.5.

 Advantages of This Method

 The advantage of this method, includes management, it’s straight forward approach, and its summation opportunity.
 Identify multiple considerations, goals, solutions, or values in a table with a calculation that allows both choices to share a value of one.
 Take multiple considerations and simply decide the relationship of your choices to the consideration between 3 possible answers; whether one is far superior, just the better of the two or whether each has a similar impact to the consideration.
 At the end, you can use the summation method to find which answer or choice respects the most of your considerations.